AvirukBasak/libxalloc/README.md

 ## Usage
 - Build with `make`.
 - Copy library from `target/`.
+- Copy header file from `target/`.
 - Visit [test.c](tests/test.c) for example use.
+- Follow the api below.

 ## API
 `libxalloc` provides an api similar to `*alloc` from `libc`.